 5. Consider Sleeping In Your Car

 Once again, a tip that may come across as dramatic and unusual.
 Freelancing comes with its risks; so, it’s appropriate to address the more extreme scenarios, it’s better to hear from them and never live them that it is to go through them without having even known they existed.
 Sleeping in your car may be your last resort if you end up not being able to afford rent, especially if you have a landlord that isn’t very understanding.
 It’s a bleak reality that comes with some discomforts so you may want to get used to it in case it happens to you.
 You can try sleeping in your car a few nights just to make sure you’re actually able to get some rest.
 In every situation, it’s always advisable to have contingency plans so the situation doesn’t end like this but it’s never bad to be prepared in case it happens anyway.
+Now, if you’re still concerned about money, remember the 3 rules in making money as a freelance developer: • Understand that the amount of money (or none) that you’ll earn will equate to the level of value which you present to clients. • Making money requires putting time into high-value projects.
+AND, • Go with a full-time job until you’re financially comfortable with creating a freelancing business in developing.

 6. Differentiate Between Need vs Want

 Cutting out unnecessary expenses might be the key to reach the end of the month without struggling.
 An example of this is for example junk food!
 It may be hard to go without the usual treat but sometimes it’s important to differentiate between needing something and wanting something and making the necessary adjustments so you don’t find yourself in a tight spot further down the line.
+One of the best ways to differentiate between needs and wants is through better goal management, set SMART goals: • Specific • Measurable • Attainable • Relevant, AND • Time-based This strategy helps you separate your real needs from the unnecessary wants.

 7. Diversify

 In freelancing, diversify, not only your stock portfolio, but also your skill portfolio.
 If you’re a web developer, what’s to stop you from starting a blog or writing right here on Medium?
 If you’re a writer, try writing some eBooks in addition to your regular copywriting gigs.
 Hell, you can learn to become a locksmith in your free time if you feel like it.
 In this peer-to-peer world, there is no excuse for putting all your eggs in one basket.
+And, believe it or not, business cards still matter in today’s world, since they tell interested parties who you are, what you can do, and how people can get in touch with you.
+So, be sure to create business cards for your freelance developing business.

 8. Know When It’s Time to Stop